CodingIdeas.ai

 Resources

-GitHub Apps docs (docs.github.com/en/apps), Octokit.js README, Anthropic Claude API docs, Stripe Billing quickstart, Supabase Row Level Security guide.
+GitHub Apps docs (docs.github.com/en/apps), Octokit.js README, Anthropic Claude API docs (structured output + tool use), Stripe Billing quickstart, Supabase Row Level Security guide, Upstash Redis quickstart for Bull queue, Resend Next.js integration docs.

 MVP Scope

-app/page.tsx (landing + install CTA), app/dashboard/page.tsx (team quality dashboard), app/api/github/webhook/route.ts (PR event handler), app/api/review/route.ts (Claude review job), lib/db.ts (users, repos, reviews schema), lib/github.ts (Octokit wrapper), lib/claude.ts (review prompt), components/ReviewCard.tsx (inline comment UI)
+app/page.tsx (landing + install CTA), app/dashboard/page.tsx (team quality dashboard), app/api/github/webhook/route.ts (PR event handler with HMAC verification), app/api/review/route.ts (Claude review job processor), lib/db.ts (teams, repos, pull_requests, review_comments schema), lib/github.ts (Octokit wrapper for comment posting), lib/claude.ts (structured review prompt returning JSON), components/ReviewCard.tsx (inline comment display UI), components/QualityChart.tsx (30-day trend chart), Stripe billing middleware enforcing 3 PR free tier limit.

 Core User Journey